thunderbird/webext-docs/compose.rst

       :type: (:ref:`compose.ComposeRecipient`)
       :annotation: -- [Added in TB 88]

       *Caution*: Setting a value for `from` does not change the used identity, it overrides the FROM header.
-Many e-mail servers do not accept emails where the FROM header does not match the sender identity.
-Must be set to exactly one valid e-mail address.
+Many email servers do not accept emails where the FROM header does not match the sender identity.
+Must be set to exactly one valid email address.

    .. api-member::